Category Archives: Displays

 A few photos have already been collected, and are on display across from the glass display cabinets outside the Community Room!
 Be sure to stop by and get a glimpse of how life in Bethany has changed over time.

-The Library will be hosting Photo Scanning Days on November 23 and December 10to collect images for the final exhibit.
+The Library will be hosting Photo Scanning Days on November 23 and December 10 to collect images for the final exhibit.
 For more information about these events, and the exhibit as a whole, see the Library’s Calendar of Events.

 An artist reception will be held on November 16th, 3:00 – 4:30 PM for the local artist featured in our Arts@Clark! exhibits for October and November, Roberta Scott.
 Her work will be shown in the Community Room and the downstairs display cabinets from Tuesday, October 8th, until Friday, December 6th.

-Roberta is, in her own words, “a maker of fine art and not so fine art.”
 She grew up in the Four Corners area of New Mexico, Arizona, and Utah, on and off the Navajo reservation and military bases.
 After high school, she went to work for the Forest Service, served 5 years in the Navy working as an aviation mechanic, and worked locally at Sikorsky Aircraft.
 She received a BFA in Sculpture at Lyme Academy College of Fine Arts, a college of the University of New Haven, and is currently a technical writer for Sikorsky, a mother, and a “fair weather artist.”